Some of the biggest icons in history have totally rocked the single moniker. Jesus, Bert – and Ernie, Vegemite … to name just a few.

 Madonna is the woman with the most albums on that list, matched only by Joni Mitchell.
-There are 17 male-fronted acts ahead of her/them, yet surely that only makes the feat that much grander.
+Sure, there are 17 male-fronted acts ahead of her/them, yet surely that only makes the feat that much grander.

 While there have been patches of brilliance since – Music and Confessions of the Dancefloor – Ray of Light was the ultimate swansong for the impeccably consistent first half of Madonna’s career.

-It was a checkmate from someone who always had a new strategic move up her sleeve to steal the game once more.
+It was a checkmate from someone who always had a new surprise move up her sleeve to steal the game once more.

 Never has Madonna’s musical credibility been on display and found a way to shine so bright as on this album, the most bold and subversive of her collection.

 On paper, Ray of Light was just like any other Madonna album.
 An idea and a carefully selected producer to help craft her sound and deliver her vision and next reinvention.

 Only this wasn’t disco man Nile Rogers (Like a Virgin), nor was it trendy-taste makers Dallas Austin and Nellee Hooper/R&B legend Babyface (Bedtime Stories).